A practical guide to moving, living, working & traveling in Greece, plus tips and narratives from an American in Athens

 7. Look for alternative sources

 What I mean by this is not stealing vegetables or fruit from your neighbor’s yard, but look for other places to buy products at a discount.
-My butcher, for example, sells better quality frozen vegetables (okra, corn and peas) by the kilo for a lot less than anything offered at the supermarket.
+My ex-neighborhood butcher, for example, sells better quality frozen vegetables (okra, corn and peas) by the kilo for a lot less than anything offered at the supermarket.
 The bakery sells eggs for cheap, and they’re fresher as well.

 Avoid the corner store, mini-mart or periptero (kiosk), where prices can be up to 100% higher.
 You’re paying for convenience, not just the product.